geschke/docker-php-fpm-swrm/README.md

 # geschke/php-fpm-swrm

-This is a minimalistic php-fpm Docker image based on Ubuntu Bionic image.
+This is a minimalistic php-fpm Docker image based on Ubuntu Disco image.
 The image provides the current PHP 7.2 version only.

 ## Usage